Home > Sports betting > Tribes: Sweepstakes the latest threat to sovereignty, exclusivity

 In an interesting twist, the rise of sweepstakes will put the tribes and the legal commercial operators on the same side of an issue.
 Two years ago, California’s tribes spent hundreds of millions of dollars to kill a commercial wagering initiative.

 Giles asked if the state of California would participate in keeping sweepstakes companies out of the state.
 But Siva said the state traditionally has not taken action against unregulated forms of gaming.
-CNIGA is in the process of sending letters to app stores, including Google Play and Apple, telling them that they are selling access to unlicenced platforms.
+CNIGA is in the process of sending letters to app stores, including Google Play and Apple, telling them that they are selling access to unlicensed platforms.

 Giles said that on a national level, the NIGC can also explore sending cease-and-desist letters as well as galvanise tribes around the country to work together to fight off the sweepstakes platforms.

-‘We will defend our sovereignty every day of the week’
+“We will defend our sovereignty every day of the week”

 While the “enemy” is new, the fight is not.
 Tribes across the US have long had to negotiate with their home states and other entities to retain the exclusivity granted to them by the Indian Gaming Regulatory Act (IGRA).

 Since sports betting became a states’ rights issue in 2018, negotiations have often been a struggle.
-In Florida, the decision about whether or not to allow the Seminole Tribe to offer digital wagering across the state was made by a US District Court of Appeals.
+In Florida, the decision about whether or not to allow the Seminole tribe to offer digital wagering across the state was made by a US District Court of Appeals.
 The US Supreme Court in June declined to hear an appeal in the case.

-And in Colorado, two tribes are currently suing the state over the right to offer digital wagering off reservation.
+And, in Colorado, two tribes are currently suing the state over the right to offer digital wagering off reservation.

-In California, the biggest tribal gaming state in the nation, the fight has been ongoing, dating back to the landmark California v the Cabazon Band of Mission Indians decision in 1987.
+In California, the biggest tribal gaming state in the nation, the fight has been ongoing, dating back to the landmark California vs the Cabazon Band of Mission Indians decision in 1987.
 That decision was ultimately the impetus for the federal government to craft IGRA.

 “We will defend our sovereignty every day of the week,” Siva said.
 “The tribes are the operators in California.
 Any new entry of gaming in California begins and ends with tribes.